-Here, we denote $P_{\nu}$ as the neutrino auto power spectrum and $P_\mathrm{c \nu}$ as the cross-correlation power spectrum of cb and neutrinos. $f_\mathrm{cb}=(1-f_\nu)$ is the fraction of CDM and baryons of the total matter density.
-This approximation would be exact if it would connect either the linear total matter power spectra or the nonlinear ones.
-Nevertheless, it works well following Eq.~\eqref{eq:pknlcb} because of two reasons:\begin{itemize} \item[1.]
-We can use the linear neutrino power spectrum since typically the neutrino free-streaming scale is larger than the nonlinear scale, thus neutrino perturbations can be treated as linear on all scales. \item[2.]
+Here, we denote $P_{\nu}$ as the neutrino auto power spectrum and $P_\mathrm{c \nu}$ as the cross-correlation power spectrum of cb and neutrinos. $f_\mathrm{cb}=1-f_\nu) $ is the fraction of CDM and baryons of the total matter density.
+This approximation would be exact if it connected either the linear total matter power spectra or the non-linear ones.
+Nevertheless, it works well following Eq.~\eqref{eq:pknlcb} for two reasons: \begin{itemize} \item[1.]
+We can use the linear neutrino power spectrum since typically the neutrino free-streaming scale is larger than the non-linear scale; thus, neutrino perturbations can be treated as linear on all scales. \item[2.]
 The neutrino perturbations are strongly suppressed on scales smaller than the free-streaming scale.
-Thus, the neutrino and cb cross-correlation is strongly suppressed on nonlinear scales, and we can stick to the linear power spectrum on larger scales. \end{itemize} As the \Euclid \threetimestwo probe also includes galaxy--galaxy lensing, the same considerations must be made.
-To compute the galaxy--galaxy lensing angular power spectrum we calculate for example
+Thus, the neutrino and cb cross-correlation is strongly suppressed on non-linear scales and we can stick to the linear power spectrum on larger scales. \end{itemize} As the \Euclid \threetimestwo probe also includes galaxy--galaxy lensing, the same considerations must be made.
+To compute the galaxy--galaxy lensing angular power spectrum we can calculate

 for the galaxy--cosmic shear cross-correlation.
 The power spectrum that appears here is the galaxy--displacement and would be computed using Eq.~\eqref{pdd}.
 The equation still applies even without modifications to the Weyl potential.
 In models without modified gravity, the displacement field can be related to the total matter field through the scale-independent function $\Gamma$ defined in Sect.~\ref{sec:by_gamma}.
 Applying the same logic as for the galaxy auto-correlation here, we encounter the correlator of cb and total matter as